Search

 Written by

-This article contains language with the potential to upset people who have suffered from sexual violence.
-This is no way its intention, and the article is here to share the support in place for students, and to expose damaging dialogue around rape and sexual abuse.
+This article contains content relating to rape and sexual abuse.
 Links within this article will take you to immediate phone and self-referral services should you require them.

 Image: Pexels

-Devon Rape Crisis is a charity who offer confidential, professional support to survivors of rape and sexual abuse in Devon.
-I spoke to CEO Davina Cull and Head of Service Delivery Josceline Leicester, about the support the charity can provide for students.
+Devon Rape Crisis is a charity that offers confidential, professional support to survivors of rape and sexual abuse in Devon.
+I spoke to CEO Davina Cull and Head of Service Delivery Josceline Leicester, about the support the charity can provide for Exeter University students.

 Devon Rape Crisis want desperately to help, but their lack of funding has led to a huge waiting list and many have felt unsupported by the charity.
 Davina and Joss shared how important it is for people to feel seen and heard during the waiting process, something they are working to improve.
-As a charity, they would need to grow by at least double to meet the full demand they know exists.
+But they are experiencing huge funding issues and as a charity, they would need to grow by at least double to meet the full demand they know exists.

 Many have shared with the charity that the feeling of waiting is painful.
-It leaves many feeling isolated as they often feel unable to speak to their usual support system about their experiences.
-Devon Rape Crisis understand this, 80% of the women who work for the charity are survivors of rape and sexual abuse themselves.
+It leaves many isolated as they often find it difficult to speak to their usual support system about these experiences.
+Devon Rape Crisis understand this; 80% of the women who work for the charity are survivors of rape and sexual abuse themselves.
 When speaking to Davina and Joss, I noticed the power and drive that comes from personal experience.

 “What we know of survivors is that they want an honest appraisal of what’s happening- the support is there, but there is a wait.”